 - In hot weather we ask daycare families to send in sun cream which we help the children to apply.
 We text part time families, asking them to apply cream before they come in.

 - All visitors sign in and sign out so that we know exactly who is on the premises and why.

-- Staff may only use mobile phones in the staff room when they are on a break.
+- Staff, students and volunteers may only use mobile phones in the staff room when they are on a break.

 - We take children’s photos only with their agreement and with the written consent of their parents or carers.

 - Children can only access the internet for short amounts of time, with adults present and through a filter that blocks unsafe sites.

 All visitors are given a leaflet when they sign in which we ask them to read.
 This leaflet sets out:

 - what to do on arrival, while in school and when they leave